Vanessa Wruble

 Vanessa Wruble (born August 27, 1974) is an American entrepreneur, journalist, and activist.
 In 2017, Wruble co-founded and served as Head of Campaign Operations of the 2017 Women's March and founded March On where she is executive director.

 Personal life

 Early life and education

 Wruble grew up in Washington, D.C, the daughter of Bernhardt K. Wruble, a prominent lawyer appointed by President Jimmy Carter as the first director of the Office of Government Ethics.
 She graduated from Sidwell Friends High School, a Quaker school.
 She earned a BA (cum laude) from Williams College, studying women’s issues, psychology, and fiction writing, and Master's degrees in social research in psychology from The New School and in interactive media from NYU.
+She is Jewish.

 Early career

 With the launch of Al Gore's Current TV, Wruble served as the company's first international correspondent.
 She also worked as a journalist for print magazines and as a communication specialist for the United Nations.